CodeYourFuture/curriculum/common-content/en/module/induction/forking-a-repository/index.md

 +++
-title = '🍴 Forking a repository'
+title = 'Forking a repository' time ="10" facilitation = false emoji= '🍴'

-time ="15"
-facilitation = false
-emoji= '🧩'
 [objectives]
     1="Create a fork of a repository"
 [build]